Sylvexia/personal_research/12-2_Personal_Research.md

 }
 ```

+- Declare `*run_main_graph` as inference entry point, given input and spit out output
+- `OMTensorList` is a batch of data, consist of `OMTensor`
+- `OMTensor` is a singular data, say all image pixel.
+- using `omTensorCreate`, `omTensorListCreate` to help create `OMTensor(List)`
+- `omTensorListGetOmtByIndex`, `omTensorGetDataPtr` to get the data from pointer

-# Wait, there's last puzzle we does not solve!
+# Wait, there's a last puzzle we do not solve!

 ## :Notorious `_mlir_ciface_`